Banyc/Screenshot-OCR/README.md

 6. Click "OK" to copy them again, "Cancel" to close the message box;
 7. Go to step 2.

+### For Image Reverse Search

+- Goto settings and choose SauceNAO mode.

 ### For Uploading Images

 1. Right click the tray icon;